uhasker/getting-things-done-in-next-js/src/chapter6/02-marking-up-text.md

 ### Semantic HTML

-In a few chapters, we will introduce you to CSS, which will allow you to style your HTML elements however you like.
+In a few chapters, we will introduce you to CSS, which will allow you to style your HTML elements however you see fit.
 At this point most people forget that there are any elements besides the generic `<div>` container since they can now just _style_ the `<div>` to look however they want.

 This is a _really bad idea_.